amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 An analysis of potential applications
 -------------------------------------

+The most straightforward potential application is to build rule-sets and modules that enforce specific standards for various venues.
+This could include following a house style guide or an academic publisher's journal requirements.

 One possible application of Proselint as a tool for language science is in tracking historical trends in usage.
 Corpora such as Google Books have been useful for measuring changes in the prevalence of words and phrases over several hundred years.
 Our tool, in providing a feature set for usage, can be used in a similar way.
 For example, one might study the prevalence of airlinese (e.g., use of "momentarily" to mean "in a moment", as in the phrase "we are taking off momentarily") and its alignment with the rise of that industry.

 ..
 This type of research can also be used to trace the development of linguistic convention as they spread along networks (allowing inferring social networks as the inverse of this process) :cite:` `.